WildH0g/UnitTestingApp/README.md

 ❌ FAILED: 3 != 4
 ```

-As you can see there is no need to specify the message, it shows where is the problem.
+As you can see, there is no need to specify the message, it shows where is the problem.
 If we invoke `assertEquals` including its optional input argument `message`, then the output information will be on each case the information specificied by this input argument

 ```javascript
 test.assertEquals(() => addTwoValues(1,2),3, "Expected result: 1+2 = 3");